jgori-ouistiti/CoopIHC/docs/guide/inference_engine.rst

 .. note::

     Currently the covariance matrix for the likelihood is assumed to be contained by the host as self.Sigma.
-Change this.

 The following table summarizes the inference engines implemented.